-- C Unplug electrical equipment before evacuating out of the facility or to higher floors. - 2 Emergency Leaders - A Implement the provisions of this plan when directed. - B Implement the provision of any other applicable emergency plans (Severe Weather, Evacuation, Medical Emergency, etc.). - C Organize and monitor, within your assigned area, efforts to protect equipment, files, and other Nashua Community College property. - 1 Plant Maintenance Engineer / Chief of Security - A Implement the provisions of this plan when directed. - B Implement the provision of any other applicable emergency plans (Severe Weather, Evacuation, Medical Emergency, etc.).
+C Unplug electrical equipment before evacuating out of the facility or to higher floors.

+- A Implement the provisions of this plan when directed. - B Implement the provision of any other applicable emergency plans (Severe Weather, Evacuation, Medical Emergency, etc.). - C Organize and monitor, within your assigned area, efforts to protect equipment, files, and other Nashua Community College property. - 3 Plant Maintenance Engineer /Security Officer - A Implement the provisions of this plan when directed. - B Implement the provision of any other applicable emergency plans (Severe Weather, Evacuation, Medical Emergency, etc.).